nuraalia/nuraalia.github.io/microaggressions.md

 For the full paper, see: [Detecting Microaggressions Using LLM-Generated Counterfactuals](/pdf/W266_Final_Project_Hossainzadeh_Kotte_Schrupp.pdf).

-For the code we wrote to fine-tune and evaluate multiple transformer models, including our best-performing DeBERTa model, see: [Code for Transformer Models]
+For the code we wrote to fine-tune and evaluate multiple transformer models, including our best-performing DeBERTa model, see: insekjrsjl